Santiago de Surco: Republican period

+History as a district

 The old district of San José de Surco was created by Law 6644 on December 16, 1929 out of the Barranco District.
-And in 1944, Santiago de Surco district is renamed and get territories from the old Ate district.
+In 1944, Santiago de Surco district was renamed and get territories from the old Ate district.

 The district of Santiago de Surco, at that time, bordered to the north, with the districts of La Victoria and Ate.
 To the east, with the district of Pachacámac.
 To the south, with the district of Lurín.
 To the southwest, with the district of Chorrillos.
 To the west, with the district of Barranco.
 And to the northwest, with the district of Miraflores.
 Likewise, at that time, it covered the jurisdiction of the current districts of Villa El Salvador, Villa María del Triunfo, San Juan de Miraflores, and part of San Borja.